 What is Diaper Rash?

 Diaper rash is a condition which causes skin irritation in the diaper-covered region.
 It is also called diaper dermatitis, napkin or nappy dermatitis.
 Contact irritation is the most common cause.
-While diaper rash generally affects infants and toddlers, however any individual who wears a diaper.
+While diaper rash generally affects infants and toddlers, it affects any individual who wears a diaper.

-Diaper rashes are likely to cause a combination of factors such as wetness, friction, the presence of micro-organism from urine and feces.
-Many folds and creases are present in that skin area, inefficient cleansing results in diaper rash.
+Diaper rashes are likely to cause a combination of factors such as wetness, friction, and the presence of micro-organisms from urine and faeces.
+Many folds and creases are present in that skin area, and inefficient cleansing results in diaper rash.

-Acidic skin surface is necessary for the maintenance of normal microflora.
+An acidic skin surface is necessary for the maintenance of normal microflora.
 This acidic surface provides anti-microbial protection against pathogenic bacteria and yeast.
-Babies who have had diarrhea have increased the incidence of diaper rash because fecal lipase and protease activity increases.
+Babies who have had diarrhoea have increased the incidence of diaper rash because faecal lipase and protease activity increases.

-Wearing diapers increases the wetness of skin and pH.
-The long-standing wetness of skin makes the outer layer of skin soft with disruption of intercellular lamellae.
-This increased dampness, lack of exposure to air, exposure to irritants and increased skin friction breaks the skin barrier.
+Wearing diapers increases the wetness of the skin and pH.
+The skin’s long-standing wetness makes the skin’s outer layer soft with disruption of intercellular lamellae.
+This increased dampness, lack of exposure to air, exposure to irritants and increased skin friction break the skin barrier.

-Who is more prone to get affected with Diaper Rash?
+Who is more prone to get affected by Diaper Rash?

 Rashes can develop as early as the first week of life.